-In its judgement of 28 November 2023, the Federal Fiscal Court (BFH) continued its case law on the application of the principles of proportionality and the protection of legitimate expectations in the case of estimates and the sometimes occurring administrative practice of so-called "moon estimates" in tax audit and tax evasion cases.
+In its ruling of 28 November 2023, the Federal Fiscal Court (BFH) continued its case law on the application of the principles of proportionality and the protection of legitimate expectations in the case of estimates.
+It thus sets clear limits to the practice of the tax authorities to carry out so-called "moon estimates" in tax audit and tax investigation cases.
+What requirements now apply to estimates and how is the protection of legitimate expectations guaranteed?

 The facts of the case